• The Upfit Insider

 Body material matters

-State laws and bridge formulas matter
+State laws & bridge formulas matter

 18-Wheeler Dump Trucks: Power + Capacity

-• Long-distance hauling
+• High-volume hauling

-• High-volume quarry or mill runs
+• Quarry & mill runs

 • Municipal contracts needing fewer loads per day

-But they’re not for every job:
+But they’re not for every job: expensive, harder to insure, and require special licensing.

 Frequently Asked Questions